NabeelKhan99/ChatBot-Backend/readme.md

 # Smart FAQ 🤖

 An AI-powered chatbot that acts as a **Smart FAQ assistant**, answering user queries directly within your site.
 Built with a **React + Vite + TypeScript frontend** and a **FastAPI backend powered by Hugging Face’s google/flan-t5-small**.
+Serving it on my portfolio site using **Railway cloud services**.

 ---